Stuart Truck Accident Lawyers

 Due to the large size and weight of commercial trucks, these types of accidents most often lead to catastrophic injuries and death.

-Having represented injury victims throughout South Florida for more than two decades, we have seen firsthand the devastation that results from truck accidents.
+Having represented injury victims throughout South Florida since 1993, we have seen firsthand the devastation that results from truck accidents.
 We are dedicated to helping the injured obtain the justice and compensation they deserve and have recovered millions on behalf of our clients.
 Our founding partner Robert Gordon is the founder of the Coalition for Commercial Truck Safety and is a member of the Association of Plaintiff Interstate Trucking Lawyers of America.
 We have the knowledge and skills needed to handle these complex cases.
 To learn more about how we can help you, contact the Stuart truck accident lawyers at Gordon & Partners for a free, no obligation consultation.

 Get started now by calling 1 (855) 722-2552.
 We do not get paid unless you do.